Driving to the Alps may not be the quickest way of getting out to Europe’s favourite ski destination, but it could be the most practical solution

 If you’re a group of friends or a family of four or more, driving to the Alps for your ski holiday in the three valleys can often work out cheaper than flying and it also means you can pack as much luggage as you need, including ski’s, without fear of going over the dreaded 20kg baggage allowance!

-Having your own car in the Alps gives you a lot of flexibility; whether you want to visit other ski resorts in the area, take a day off from skiing and indulge in other activities offered in the area, or nip down the valley to the supermarket to stock up on self-catering supplies, having your car gives you the choice and the freedom to go where you please.
+Having your own car in the Alps gives you a lot of flexibility; If you want to visit other ski resorts in the area, take a day off from skiing and indulge in other activities offered in the area, or nip down the valley to the supermarket to stock up on self-catering supplies, having your car gives you the choice and the freedom to go where you please.

 It’s worth taking time to plan your trip properly and make sure your car is ready for the challenge of driving hundreds of miles on different types of terrain.

-- Remember to drive on the right!
+- Remember to drive on the right when driving in France!

 - Make sure your vehicle is in a sound mechanical condition – it’s worth timing a service before you go and making sure coolant is topped up with anti-freeze and you have low temperature windscreen washer fluid